a-sorokin/mx3d-test/README.md

 # MX3D Test Assessment - Number Pair Finder

 A React TypeScript application that finds pairs of numbers in an array that sum up to a target value.
-The app provides an interactive interface to generate random numbers and visualize the pairs with color coding.
+The app should provide an interactive interface to generate random numbers and visualize the pairs with color coding.

 ### Prerequisites